Deflation Definition: What is Deflation?

 Deflation is a period of falling prices of goods and services in the economy.
+The consumer price index, or the CPI, which is the measure of the aggregate price levels in the economy, trends lower.
 This is the opposite of inflation, which is when general prices rise over time.

 Normally, economies are inflationary over the long term.
 This means that the value of money declines over time.
 A dollar is able to buy more today than if it were saved and used in the future.
 We are all familiar with good old days when the nominal prices of products were cheaper than today.
 However, as wages are loosely tied to the consumer price index, even though the cost of goods rise in nominal terms, consumers also earn more nominal dollars.

 Deflation economics: Falling prices appear to be a desirable situation for consumers at first blush.
 However, deflation can quickly spiral out of control (called deflationary spiral) to the detriment of the wider economy and this has significant impact on the financial well being of every citizen.